Rosemont, Maryland

 Rosemont is a village in Frederick County, Maryland, United States.
 The population was 272 at the 2020 census.
 Maryland state routes 79 and 871 pass through Rosemont.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.56 sqmi, all land.

 Transportation

 The primary means of travel to and from Rosemont is by road.
 Despite its small size, the village is served by four separate state highways.
 The most prominent of these is Maryland Route 17, which skims the southwest side of the village.
-MD 17 continues southward to Brunswick and onward across the Potomac River to Virginia, where it become Virginia State Route 287.
+MD 17 continues southward to Brunswick and onward across the Potomac River to Virginia, where it becomes Virginia State Route 287.
 To the north, MD 17 interchanges with U.S. Route 340, then continues on to Burkittsville, Middletown and Myersville, where it interchanges with Interstate 70.
 Other state highways serving Rosemont include Maryland Route 79, Maryland Route 464 and Maryland Route 871.